-The remainder of this section describes many of the overarching factors that have influenced mortality improvement during the past century and that will affect it in the future.
+The remainder of this section describes many of the overarching factors that have influenced mortality improvement since 1900 and that will affect it in the future.
 Section 2.5 provides greater detail regarding the Trustees' assumptions for rates of improvement for each cause of death.

-A number of extremely important developments have contributed to the generally rapid overall rate of mortality improvement during the past century.
+A number of extremely important developments have contributed to the generally rapid overall rate of mortality improvement since 1900.
 These developments include:

-- Access to primary medical care for the general population (in particular, the access due to Medicare and Medicaid health coverage for the elderly, disabled, and poor), - Discovery of and general availability of antibiotics and immunizations, - Clean water supply and waste removal, and - The rapid rate of growth in the general standard of living.
+- Access to primary medical care for the general population (in particular, the access due to Medicare and Medicaid health coverage for the elderly, disabled, and poor), - Discovery of and general availability of antibiotics and immunizations, - Clean water supply and waste removal, - The rapid rate of growth in the general standard of living, and - Medical advancements (such as prenatal and postnatal care, blood pressure and cholesterol medications, bypass surgery, angioplasty, etc.).